Monday, June 27, 2011

 The Afro-Asiatic Dominion

-A common worldview and religious practices related to the deity Horus are found from west central Africa to India and as far as Cambodia where they established a Horite shrine at Anghor Wat (ankh-Hor means "May Horus Live!").
-There is also the evidence of key words associated with the Horite priesthood throughout this ancient world.
-The word sarki is an example.
-The word designates a divinely endowed ruler from Africa to Nepal.
-In ancient Egypt the words sarki and harwa refered to orders of priests.
+There is evidence that the Horite priests dispersed throughout this ancient world.
+The word sarki designates a priestly ruler from Africa to Nepal.
+In ancient Egypt sarki and harwa referred to orders of priests.
 In Hausa sarki means king.
 The Horites were a caste of ruler-priests who spread their religious beliefs far and wide.

 The Dravidian east-facing temple was termed O-piru, meaning Sun House or House of the Sun.
 The sun was the emblem of the creator God.
 The Arabic yakburu means “he is getting big” and with the intensive active prefix: yukabbiru means "he is enlarging."
 Likely this is a reference to the morning ritual of the Horite priests who greeted the rising sun and watched as it expanded across the horizon.